mitinsany/cryptoapi-client-php/docs/Api/HDWalletDataEVMApi.md

 $extendedPublicKey = xpub6CsGdqTDEVRnLmpWN218HBwJqfhqSx46iA8ByzEA5Bz9jfwU3TSg9U7ambKgJyykvCraHQ6sAFAddMGFdPzhXrRanKbHnnkbDTyRPyn5gRJ; // string | Defines the account extended publicly known key which is used to derive all child public keys.
 $type = legacy-transaction; // string | Enum representation of the transaction type
 $context = yourExampleString; // string | In batch situations the user can use the context to correlate responses with requests.
 This property is present regardless of whether the response was successful or returned as an error. `context` is specified by the user.
-$prepareATransactionFromAnAddressInHDWalletXPubYPubZPubEVMRB = new \CryptoapisApiClient\Model\PrepareATransactionFromAnAddressInHDWalletXPubYPubZPubEVMRB(); // \CryptoapisApiClient\Model\PrepareATransactionFromAnAddressInHDWalletXPubYPubZPubEVMRB
+$prepareATransactionFromAnAddressInHDWalletXPubYPubZPubEVMRB = new \MitinSany/CryptoapisApiClient\Model\PrepareATransactionFromAnAddressInHDWalletXPubYPubZPubEVMRB(); // \MitinSany/CryptoapisApiClient\Model\PrepareATransactionFromAnAddressInHDWalletXPubYPubZPubEVMRB

 try {
     $result = $apiInstance->prepareATransactionFromAnAddressInHDWalletXPubYPubZPubEVM($blockchain, $network, $extendedPublicKey, $type, $context, $prepareATransactionFromAnAddressInHDWalletXPubYPubZPubEVMRB);